 Contact Liz Atchison, Regional Juvenile Arthritis Manager, at 651-229-5371.

 There are many questions and concerns when a child is diagnosed with a rheumatic disease.
-The welcome kit ensure that many of these questions are answered and resources are offered.
-The AFUMR's JA Welcome Kit includes education about juvenile arthritis, medical resources, newsletters, information for teachers and school nurses, information about our juvenile programs and services and more!
+The JA Power Pack is a backpack filled with useful information and tools for newly-diagnosed children, teens and their families.
+The JA Power Pack includes education about juvenile arthritis, medical resources, newsletters, information for teachers and school nurses and more!

 kidZone - Juvenile Arthritis Local e-newsletter